megasqrt/milanex/readme.md

 THIS IS BETA SOFTWARE.
 IT IS UNPROVEN.
 USE AT YOUR OWN RISK.

 build percentage=97%
-build status= functional
+build status= stable
-build name= o-slice1.1
+build name= l
-release= openex 0.3.6
+release= openex 0.4
 build date=1/9/2014

 technologies used/required: